Longhorn crazy ant

-The longhorn crazy ant (Paratrechina longicornis), also known as "black crazy ant", is a species of small, dark-coloured insect in the family Formicidae.
+The longhorn crazy ant (Paratrechina longicornis), also known as the black crazy ant, is a species of small Formicine ant.
 These ants are commonly called "crazy ants" because instead of following straight lines, they dash around erratically.
 They have a broad distribution, including much of the tropics and subtropics, and are also found in buildings in more temperate regions, making them one of the most widespread ant species in the world.
 This species, as well as all others in the ant subfamily Formicinae, cannot sting.
 However, this species can fire/shoot a formic acid spray from its abdomen when under attack by other insects or attacking other insects.
-When the longhorn crazy ant (Paratrechina longicornis) bends its abdomen while aiming at an enemy insect, it is most likely shooting its hard-to-see acid.
-This acid is normally not used on humans and normally does not affect humans.
-The black crazy ant can not harm humans in any way.
-These ants can be touched safely just like the common ghost ants.
+When the longhorn crazy ant (Paratrechina longicornis) bends its abdomen while aiming at an enemy insect, it is typically shooting its hard-to-see acid.

+These ants can be touched safely, similar to the ghost ants.

 Description

 The worker longhorn crazy ant is about 2.3 to 3.0 mm long with a brownish-black head, thorax, petiole, and gaster, often with a faint blue iridescence.
 The body has a few short, whitish bristles and the antennae and limbs are pale brown.
 Distinguishing this ant from other members of its genus, Paratrechina, is easy because its antennae and legs are so long.
 The first segment of each antenna is more than twice as long as the length between its base and the back edge of the head.
 The eyes are elliptical and set far back on the head.
 It has no sting, but the ant can bite and then curve its abdomen forwards and secrete formic acid onto its prey.
 They are too feeble to harm humans.
-A characteristic of this ant is the way that the workers move around jerkily in apparently random directions.
+A characteristic of this ant is the way that the workers move around jerkily in apparently random directions, whence their common name.